rheeger/spark-stacker/docs/checklists/phase2-core-development-backtesting.md

 Additionally, integration tests for the backtesting workflow have been implemented, demonstrating the full capabilities of the framework from data retrieval to strategy optimization and performance visualization.

+The testing framework has been enhanced with real market data capabilities, allowing for more reliable and realistic testing conditions.
+This includes automatic caching of market data, fallback to synthetic data when needed, and visualization tools for visual inspection of trading signals and execution.

 ## Next Steps (Prioritized)